hbirchtree/jason/MANUAL.md

            + key-value-set: (the values below are inserted at the same level as the subtype, which again is at the same level as the type, they are not nested.)
              - *.exec: two variables are substituted, a key and value, for use with operations that involve this.
              - trigger: can be sys-prerun or sys-postrun depending on when it is to be run.
-             - sets: an array with objects.
+             - sets: an array with objects specified by:
-             - id: the string of this value is used to select it.
+                * id: the string of this value is used to select it.
-             - keysets: an array containing keys beginning with key.* and value.*. given "key.KEYHERE": "STRING", KEYHERE is the variable it replaces (in format %KEYHERE%) and STRING is the substituted variable.
+                * keysets specified by the keyname in the key and value in the value. example: "'Long Key With Spaces Here'": "'some value'"
+                * keys and values are directly substituted into the *.exec command.
+                * it does not follow the typical execution standard of Jason, but is simpler.

  *   environment:
      + Different types:
-       - run-prefix: prefixed to the main execution command only, looks for  a "*.exec.prefix" key and adds this to the list of prefixes. no prioritization is supported.
+       - run-prefix: prefixed to the main execution command only, looks for  a "exec.prefix" key and adds this to the list of prefixes. no prioritization is supported.
-     + run-suffix: suffixed to the main execution command only
+       - run-suffix: suffixed to the main execution command only
        - same as run-prefix except it looks for "*.exec.suffix".
      + variable: normal variable, name and value, value has its variable resolved.